SzymkowskiDev/job-analyser/README.md

 ⭐ **What skills do I need to be `<job title>`?**

-User enters job title and the program return skill that are needed.
+User enters job title and the program return skills that are needed.

 ## 🔗 Related Projects